meltano/meltano/docs/src/handbook/README.md

   - [Demo Day](/handbook/engineering/#demo-day): Weekly on Friday, owned by Taylor
 - Team Meetings: Meetings with the team
   - Kick off: Weekly on Monday, owned by Douwe
+- External Meetings: Meetings with users and partners
 - Time Off: All-day events for periods team members will not be working

 ## Trademarks